mairima/pp2-codequiz/README.md

 ### Content

-⚠️ INSTRUCTIONS ⚠️

-Use this space to provide attribution links for any borrowed code snippets, elements, and resources.
-Ideally, you should provide an actual link to every resource used, not just a generic link to the main site.
-If you've used multiple components from the same source (such as Bootstrap), then you only need to list it once, but if it's multiple Codepen samples, then you should list each example individually.
-If you've used AI for some assistance (such as ChatGPT or Perplexity), be sure to mention that as well.
-A few examples have been provided below to give you some ideas.

-⚠️ --- END ---⚠️

 | Source | Notes |
 | --- | --- |
 | [Markdown Builder](https://markdown.2bn.dev) | Help generating Markdown files |